 The photo gallery

-There are two sections in the museum.
+There are two sections to the museum.
 The first is a gallery filled with optical illusion murals.
 Each has a painted icon somewhere on the floor that gives you the best position to take your shot.
 There are also photo samples on the wall so you’ll know the best position to place yourself.
 Tripods are available to rent if you and a companion want to both be in a photo.

-My “camera operator” didn’t always comply with the instructions and either shot me too close-up (making me look like a stuck pig) or at the wrong angle.
+My “cameraman” didn’t always comply with the instructions and either shot me too close-up (making me look like a stuck pig) or at the wrong angle.
 Oh well, at least I had a camera operator!
 He did manage to get some decent photos, which you can see throughout this post.

 The murals are placed close together on each side of the gallery walls, so at first, it was a little confusing finding the floor marks and hard to avoid someone walking through a shot.
 But despite those challenges, we managed pretty well.
 I hammed it up big time.
-The gallery staff was good about managing the crowd size so the rooms didn’t get packed.
+The gallery staff was great about managing the crowd size so the rooms didn’t get packed.